-Stress Incontinence is caused by increases in abdominal pressure which result in leakage of urine.
+Stress incontinence is caused by increased abdominal pressure which results in leakage.

-Stress urinary incontinence is quite common and easily treated with high success rates.
-If you are experiencing urinary incontinence, contact a urologist today!”
+Stress urinary incontinence is quite common and generally treated with high success rates.
+If you are experiencing urinary leakage, contact Urology Austin to schedule an appointment with one of our providers.